 It’s always best to manually focus by eye when you can, but the Zeiss hard infinity stop is really helpful when you’re groping around in the dark, and can’t see a thing through your viewfinder; it’s reassuring to know that (with these two lenses, at least) you don’t have to mess around with your focus – you just turn the focus ring until it stops.
 I’ve heard some people in forums claim that it isn’t true infinity, but I’ve had very good results using it with these two Distagons.
 Much of it may still depend on environmental factors – the crisp cold night air certainly helps to prevent any lens elements from expanding or causing refraction problems, but I suppose shooting the same lens in tropical climates could potentially give you different results.
 At the very least, Zeiss’ stop should get you good results as narrow as 2.8 in cold temperatures.
 I’m sure someone could argue that a tiny bit of fine tuning is still necessary to get the ideally perfect focus, and this may be more noticeable in daylight.
 For low-light, however, the infinity at least works “well enough” for the many gallery photos I’ve printed, and I’m more likely to have issues with star trails or the tide shifting the sand under my tripod than I am focus.

 This all sounds like a lot of expensive gear, and if you’re just a tourist type of person, this section on equipment has probably overwhelmed you and your wallet.
 If you’re just looking for touristy type memories that make good screensavers (nothing wrong with this), you can get away with an inexpensive DSLR and tripod, and spend less than $1,000.
 If you’re looking to produce gallery quality prints, obviously you get what you pay for in terms of equipment.
-If there is a law of diminished returns in photography, it’s buying expensive gear that you don’t know how to use… I recommend getting whatever gear complements your skill level, maybe with a little room to grow.
+If there is a law of diminished returns in photography, it’s buying expensive gear that you don’t know how to push to its limits… I recommend getting whatever gear complements your skill level, maybe with a little room to grow.

 Tracking the Aurora